-(1) It is absolutely essential that you are able to solve all the assigned problems in a reasonable amount of time.
-Since quiz and exam questions will be similar to these problems, it is crucial that you know how to solve every one of them.
+- 1. It is absolutely essential that you understand how to solve all the assigned problems.
+Since quiz and exam questions will be similar to these problems, it is crucial that you are able to solve every one of them.
 Once you understand how to solve a problem, write your solution down neatly and in full detail with explanations that would make your reasoning clear to a friend who sees the problem for the first time.
-You may want to save these solutions for review when you prepare for the exams.

-(2) Ask questions!
-If something is not completely clear, ask about it in lecture, in recitation or at the clinic as soon as possible.
-Don't hesitate to bring questions to your course instructor or recitation instructor during office hours.

-(3) Reading mathematics takes time!
+You may want to save these solutions for review when you prepare for the exams. - 2.
+Ask questions!
+If something is not completely clear, ask about it in lecture, in recitation or at the Calculus Help Center as soon as possible.
+Don't hesitate to bring questions to your course instructor or recitation instructor during office hours. - 3.
+Reading mathematics takes time!
 Read carefully and work through all the examples in complete detail.
-It can be helpful to try to work through an example on your own before reading the solution.

-(4) Stay caught up!
+To test your understanding of the text discussion, try to work an example on your own before reading the solution. - 4.
+Stay caught up!
 Calculus concepts build on each other cumulatively and you need to stay on top of the material at every stage.
 If you are having difficulty, don't expect that the problem will take care of itself and disappear later.
-Contact your course instructor or your recitation instructor immediately and discuss the problem!

-(5) Form a study group!
+Contact your course instructor or your recitation instructor immediately and discuss the problem! - 5.
+Form a study group!
 Explaining your reasoning to another student can help to clarify your own understanding.
-However, you should attempt the problems ahead of time by yourself and then work through any difficulties with your study partners.

-(6) We believe you can be successful in this course!
+However, you should attempt the problems ahead of time by yourself and then work through any difficulties with your study partners. - 6.
+We believe you can be successful in this course!
 You should expect to work hard.
-Don't get discouraged if you find some of the material difficult.
+Don't get discouraged if you find some of the material difficult at first.
 Be persistent and patient!
 If you follow the above suggestions, your experience in this course will be a rewarding one.

-Syllabus and Homework
+Homework